ktyldev/gotube/readme.md

 # gotube

-a music server that queues up and plays songs from youtube. inspired by [mps-youtube](https://github.com/mps-youtube/mps-youtube)
+a music server for linux-based systems that queues up and plays songs from youtube. inspired by [mps-youtube](https://github.com/mps-youtube/mps-youtube)

+## client

+to actually listen to anything you'll need a client. currently the only available one is [here](https://github.com/monodokimes/gotube-client) but i'm planning on making a cli version too.

 ## requirements

+* [golang](https://golang.org/), until prebuilt releases are a thing
 * [youtube-dl](https://rg3.github.io/youtube-dl)

 ## searching